coder/docs/setup/configuration.md

 {"owner":"yourName","issued_at":"2020-01-01T00:00:00Z","expires_at":"2020-01-02T00:00:00Z","max_usage":{"user_count":10},"paid":false,"nonce":"MjA...MDA=","version":1,"checksum":"VtG...uQ=="}
 ```

-Copy this information into the text editor of your choice, and save it as a .txt
+Copy this information into the text editor of your choice, and save it as a
-or a JSON file.
-You'll need to upload this file at two points during the setup
+`.txt` or a `.json` file.
+You'll need to upload this file at **two** points
-and configuration processes.
+during the setup and configuration processes.

 ## Providing your license

 Immediately after logging into Coder for the first time, you'll be prompted to
-upload your license (you must provide a JSON file).
+upload your license (you must provide a `.txt` or `.json` file).

 Once done, you can proceed with the Coder configuration process.

 ## Configure your Coder deployment

-Once you log in to Coder's Web UI, you'll be walked through a configuration
+Immediately after logging in to Coder's Web UI, you'll be walked through a
-dashboard.
-You can specify the authentication method used for logins, provide
+configuration dashboard.
+You can specify the authentication method used for
-your license information, and more.
+logins, provide your license information, and more.

-After you complete this process, you'll be redirected to the main Coder
+When you complete this process, you'll be redirected to the main Coder
 dashboard, where you can create new users, images, and workspaces.

-> After completing the configuration process, we recommend creating a **site
+> As part of the configuration process, we recommend creating a **site manager**
-> manager** user that can be used to create additional users and resources. **We
+> user that can be used to create additional users and resources. **We suggest
-> recommend using the site admin user only for initial configuration purposes.**
+> using the site admin user only for initial configuration purposes.**

 ### Best practices